© Photo:

 Gyllingnæs Manor

-The notable Gyllingnæs Manor is one of the most recently established estates in the Odder area.
-It was founded by the Englishman John Smith, who, according to legend, had a background in piracy.
-Today, Gyllingnæs is owned by the successful businessman Troels Holch Povlsen.
+The notable Gyllingnæs Manor is one of the most recently established manor houses in the Odder area.
+The estate was founded by the Englishman John Smith, who was rumoured to have a past as a pirate.
+Today, Gyllingnæs Gods is owned by the businessman Troels Holch Povlsen.